NotTheDeveloper/JDA-Commons/docs/index.md

 ### Methods

-> Returns: The version, in which the deprecated method/class should be removed
+> Returns: The version, in which the deprecated method/class should be removed.
 ```swift
 deadline()
 ```